w3f/PSPs/PSPs/drafts/psp-22.md

 Currently, while there is no standard, every contract will have different a signature.
 Thus, no interoperability is possible.
 This proposal aims to resolve that by defining one **interface** that shares the same **ABI** between all implementations.

-A standard interface allows any token on Polkadot/Kusama to be re-used by other applications: from wallets to decentralized exchanges.
+The goal is to have a standard contract interface that allows tokens on Polkadot/Kusama which implement it to be re-used by other applications: from wallets to decentralized exchanges.

 ## Implementations
 Examples of implementations: